Secondary Asbestos Exposure and Mesothelioma

 - An early reported case of domestic exposure occurred in the wife of a shipyard machinist.
 She developed pleural mesothelioma in the early 1980s.
 A case study described the burden of fibers in her lungs and concluded that secondary exposure levels can be just as high as those in industrial workers.[1]

 - A German study from the 1990s recorded six cases of people diagnosed with mesothelioma with no known asbestos exposure.
-They discovered that the five women were exposed while doing their husbands’ laundry.
+They discovered the five women were exposed while doing their husbands’ laundry.
 The sixth was the son of an asbestos worker.[2]

 - A more recent study from 2017 in Italy looked at 35 people with mesothelioma diagnoses and no history of occupational asbestos exposure.
 Most victims were wives of men who worked in shipyards.
 This study demonstrates that women are still at risk of mesothelioma from secondary exposure.[3]